geode-sdk/docs/docs/info/installcli.md

 ### Building from source

 You can build the CLI yourself using [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Clone the git repo using `git clone https://github.com/geode-sdk/cli` and then run `cargo build` to build it.
-Do note that before you can run CLI on Windows, you need to manually move `libgeode.dll` from the `target/debug/deps` directory to `target/debug` (we don't know why Rust doesn't move it for us).
-You can do this with the command `copy target/debug/deps/libgeode.dll target/debug`.
+If you encounter errors, [let us know through GitHub issues](https://github.com/geode-sdk/cli/issues).

 ## Adding CLI to PATH